aoterodelaroza/acpdb/README.md

 - Anything else: a concatenation of all the structure names separated by an underscore.

-The property name constructed in this way is preceded by the same prefix as in the structure name (`prefix.s`).
-By default, this prefix is the set name (`name.s`) followed by a dot, but can be changed with the PREFIX keyword.
-If no prefix follows the PREFIX keyword, the prefix is removed.
+The property name constructed in this way may be preceded by a prefix (`prefix.s`) given by the PREFIX keyword.

 #### Methods